colcob98/password-generator/README.md

 Original source code was provided by Github user [Xandromus](https://github.com/Xandromus) at this Github [repository](https://github.com/coding-boot-camp/friendly-parakeet).

-Assistance was provided by Learning Assistant Rudie at AskBCS in organzing the Math.random method in regards to randomly selecting an element from a user-selected character set.
+Assistance was provided by Learning Assistant Rudie at AskBCS in organizing the 'Math.random' method in regards to randomly selecting an element from a user-selected character set.